Get Started with Confluent Cloud on the Azure Marketplace with Pay As You Go¶

 To pay for Confluent Cloud, Confluent Consumption Units (CCUs) are enabled in the cloud Marketplace.
 Pricing in Marketplace is the same as direct purchase pricing.
-For more information, see Confluent Cloud Consumption Metrics for Marketplace Deployments.
+For more information, see Consumption Metrics for Marketplace Deployments in Confluent Cloud.

 An Azure Marketplace account.
 With Azure Marketplace, you can use Confluent Cloud and get billed directly through Azure.

 You cannot sign up for Confluent Cloud through a Microsoft Solutions Provider.

 Confluent Cloud currently requires your email address to be unique across all organizations.
 If your Azure AD email address has already been used for signup on Confluent Cloud, you must first remove yourself as a user from the Confluent Cloud organization where you signed up previously, so your Azure AD email can be used for single sign-on (SSO).
 One option is to invite an alternate email that you own as a user to the old organization, and then delete your “Azure AD related email user” from the old organization.
 This way, you can sign up using SSO.
 Alternatively, another user in the old organization can delete your Azure AD user ID.
 To find the email address associated with your your Azure AD account, follow these steps:

 - Go to the Azure Active Directory portal.